 HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourages Baxter International (BAX) Investors to Contact Its Attorneys, Firm Investigating Potential Accounting Fraud

 /EIN News/ -- SAN FRANCISCO, Nov.
-13, 2019 (GLOBE NEWSWIRE) -- Hagens Berman urges Baxter International (NYSE: BAX) investors who have suffered losses in excess of $50,000 to submit their losses now or contact the firm immediately to learn if they qualify to recover compensable damages.
-The firm has opened an investigation into Baxter and investors may have valuable claims against the company and its senior management for violations of federal securities laws.
+18, 2019 (GLOBE NEWSWIRE) -- Hagens Berman urges Baxter International (NYSE: BAX) investors who have suffered losses in excess of $50,000 to submit their losses now or contact the firm immediately to learn if they qualify to recover compensable damages.
+The firm is investigating Baxter and investors may have valuable claims against the company and its senior management for violations of federal securities laws.

 Relevant Holding Period: Before Oct.
 24, 2019